 Our findings suggest that all focal highways in this study are not barriers to coyote gene flow and that SR 49 is a permeable barrier to dispersal for gray fox, although a time lag effect may be present.
 The intensity of use for these highways is more recent than their appearance on the landscape.
 Interstate 80, for example, was designated for construction in 1956.
 This highway was widened to its current six to eight lane width in Sacramento in 1973 and again in 2011 to accommodate increased traffic densities generated by growing populations in Sacramento (Faigin 2020).
 The more rural Sierra Nevada foothills have also experienced tremendous growth over the previous two decades, between 7-11% for various cities within Placer County’s foothill region (Center for Strategic Econimic Research 2014).
 Following the trend of increased human populations, the AADT for this section of SR 49 has seen steady increases in traffic volumes.
 Within the study region, there is an increase in the proportions of segments that are under moderate to high traffic volumes.
 Looking forward, the cities within the Sierra Nevada foothills are projected to see an additional growth of 17.3%, which will result in a corresponding increase in traffic volumes.
 While current road use patterns appear to still allow the passage of both gray fox and coyote, this pattern may not persist with projected increased vehicle use.

+ACKNOWLEDGEMENTS

+If you have this section for your other chapters (which I’m sure you do for the Sac perch at least) you should add it here.
+Can cite NCST for funding and Logan, Matt, Rupleen, other interns for their help with sampling.

 Table 1 – Genetic diversity summary statistics for coyotes and gray fox